The MMAR Lab

 • 3) How can cellular trade-offs help constrain biogeochemical rates in the ocean?

-• Qualifications: The ideal candidate will have a PhD in oceanography, ecology, computer science or related discipline and strong computational and quantitative skills, such as in data analysis, multivariate statistics, machine learning, proficiency in a programming language, ecosystem modeling, or remote sensing.
-A general understanding of ecological modeling is desirable, but not required.
+• Qualifications: The ideal candidate will have a PhD in oceanography, ecology, computer science or related discipline, proficiency in a programming language, and strong computational and quantitative skills, such as in data analysis, statistical modeling, machine learning, numerical modeling, or remote sensing.
+Ph.D. must be in hand at the time of the appointment.
+The candidate will also have strong written and oral communication skills and will be collaborative and enthusiastic about science.

 • Work environment: The MMAR Lab is located at UTMSI, by the Gulf of Mexico, in Texas.
 Beach life in Port Aransas is guaranteed, with easy access to the field and diverse ecosystems.
 Remote work is a possibility depending on circumstances.

-• Required materials: Please send your CV, letter of interest, a summary of your quantitative background and contact information for three references to Dr. Suzana Gonçalves Leles at suzana.leles@utexas.edu
+• Required materials: Please send your CV, letter of interest, and contact information for three references to Dr. Suzana Gonçalves Leles at suzana.leles@utexas.edu

 • This is a full time position with full benefits.